Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 At What Age Are Kittens Most Hyper?

-Kittens start their hyperactive phase at around 10 weeks old but don’t truly get into the stage of seemingly endless energy until about 3 months old.
-Your kitten may be playful for the first couple of months of its life, but because it hasn’t yet fully developed muscle coordination, it can’t really go wild.
-But by 3 months of age, their senses are pretty well developed, and they are learning to play.
+Kittens start their hyperactive phase at around 10 weeks old but don’t truly get into the stage of seemingly endless energy until about 2–3 months old.
+Your kitten will likely be very playful when they are around 4–5 weeks old, and they often practice “hunting” by pouncing on their littermates or their mother’s tails.
+By 3 months of age, their senses are pretty well developed, and they are often described as hyperactive bundles of energy.

 cats playing

-This stage is when your kitten’s energy levels will shoot through the roof.
+A young, healthy weaned kitten has very high energy (and perhaps not surprisingly, higher requirements for certain nutrients compared to their adult counterparts).
 They will play with you and other animals and start playing with toys (particularly ones they can “hunt”).
-This phase is important because they’re learning how and when to use nails and teeth, but it can also be their most destructive.
 Cats are naturally curious, and your little one will get into anything and everything they can get their tiny paws on!

-Once they’ve reached the adolescent stage (approximately 6 months), you might see a slight dip in energy levels, but you’re also likely to see some rebellion.
-Much like human teenagers, teenage cats want to push boundaries and see what they can get away with, and they’ll do it with you, as well as older cats.
-But a few months into this phase, as they move more towards being an adult, you’ll slowly see them start to settle.
+Once they’ve reached the adolescent stage (approximately 6 months), you might see a slight dip in energy levels, but you’re also likely to see some “rebellion”, perhaps in the form of incessant meowing for a treat or cuddles.
+Much like human teenagers, cats may want to push boundaries and see what they can get away with, and they’ll do it with you repeatedly, especially if it works once.

 What Are the Most Active Kitten Breeds?